What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 const isEasterEgg = checkIsSameStr('Node', 'Deno'); // true

-// Koa - middleware framework for Node
+// Koa - the middleware framework for Node
-// Oak - middleware framework for Deno const isEasterEgg = checkIsSameStr('Koa', 'Oak'); // true
+// Oak - the middleware framework for Deno const isEasterEgg = checkIsSameStr('Koa', 'Oak'); // true
 ```

-Not sure if this was done on purpose(hope so), but there is something similar here, isn't it? 😉
+Not sure if this was done on purpose (hope so), but there is something similar here, isn't it? 😉

 *(There are a number of other packages that are named similarly.)*

 ## Conclusions

-Prettier

-Testing
+Until recently, Node had almost no competitors ([io.js](https://en.wikipedia.org/wiki/Node.js#History) ?) and was almost the only platform where we could run JavaScript on the server.

+But now, Node has a worthy competitor, Deno — a **secure** runtime for **JavaScript** and **TypeScript**, who will step on its heels every day.

+Competition is usually always good!

+This article did not cover all topics such as [code linting](https://deno.land/manual@v1.9.0/tools/linter), [code formatting](https://deno.land/manual/tools/formatter), [code testing](https://deno.land/manual@v1.9.0/testing), and etc. But you know, *most of this Deno has out of the box*.

+There is no need to run and rewrite everything, but at least everyone should take a look and try Deno.
+People who have already worked with Node shouldn't take a lot of effort to make friends with this beautiful technology.